 In the past, doulas primarily attended out-of-hospital births.
 Today, doulas are becoming more common in all birth settings, even in major hospitals.
 According to one survey from 2012, Six percent of women reported doula care during birth.
 Women supported by doulas had lower odds of a cesarean.

-In another survey done in California in 2016 found about 9% of mothers used a doula.
+Another survey done in California in 2016 found about 9% of mothers used a doula.
 57% of mothers expressed an interest in having doula support in a future birth.
 While this is only in California, we can be sure that the use of doulas is increasing.

-Acting as Your Advocate for Any Type of Birth
+Acting as Your Advocate for Any Birth

 Can Your Partner Act as Your Doula?